Lnk2past/garro/README.md

 # garro

-This is an educational endeavor into learning a bit more about OpenGL and compute shaders using C++20.
+This is an educational endeavor into learning a bit more about serialization techniques and formats using C++23.
 Some goals, which will absolutely change as I experiement and mess around with it all:

-* Classes/wrappers for defining compute shaders
+* Class(es) for defining tabular structures with different serialization backends
+    * CSV
+    * Apache Arrow/Parquet, with optional DuckDB backend
+    * PostgreSQL
+    * HDF5 (maybe?)
+    * Other formats?
-    * I want to be able to create a shader object and interface with that object for compiling, loading data, creating buffers, reading from buffers, etc.
+* I want to be able to define tables at compile-time with fixed types
-    * Ideally would be able to template types as much as I can
-        * Unclear how to do this in GLSL yet
-* Learn about and integrate [shader-slang](https://shader-slang.org/)
-* Who knows?
-I don't know anything about this stuff yet, so I don't know what I don't know yet.
+* How can we maximize performance?
+Minimize copies?

 <center><img src="garro.png" width="120"></center>